neurobionics/opensourceleg/README.md

 ## Installation

-The easiest and quickest way to install the *opensourceleg* library via [pip](https://pip.pypa.io/en/stable/):
+The easiest and quickest way to install the *opensourceleg* library is via [pip](https://pip.pypa.io/en/stable/):

 ```bash
 pip install opensourceleg